rbzsparks/rbzsparks.github.io/03-personal.md

 ### Background

  I was born and raised in Illinois, and spent most of my time growing up in Plainfield.
 I was frequently between two households, one with my single father and another with my mother, stepfather, older half-brother, and younger half-sister.
 After my mother and stepfather divorced, I spent far less time with my father and was moved between 5 homes over a 6-year period between elementary school and early high-school.
 These transitions were also paired with concerns about financial security, my family's well-being, and my sexuality.
 The turbulence, tension, and underlying causes of these transitions often felt impairing, but I was still able to grow into a young adult who had many close friends, could care for himself & others, often worked a job while taking advanced classes, and "succeeded" enough to end up at Stanford University as a First-Generation college student.
 My "model" of the world looks very different from others' models (and vice-versa), so how do we learn from and adapt to our unique circumstances?
-My personal context informs many of my interests and guides my approach to my work: one that is compassionate, authentic, and in-servce of my communities and others who have also wanted life to feel even just a li'l less heavy.
+My personal context informs many of my interests and guides my approach to my work: one that is compassionate, authentic, and in-service of my communities and others who have also wanted life to feel even just a li'l less heavy.
  <br>

 ### Other Fun Facts